 Gloucestershire (glŏsˈtərshĭrˌ, glôˈstər–) [key], county (1991 pop.
 520,600), 1,025 sq mi (2,655 sq km), W central England.
 The county seat is Gloucester.
+Administratively, the county is divided into six districts: Forest of Dean, Stroud, Gloucester, Tewkesbury, Cheltenham, and Cotswold.
+South Gloucestershire is an administratively independent unitary authority.
 In the eastern part of the county are the Cotswold Hills, devoted largely to dairy and crop farming; in the center is the fertile valley of the Severn River, devoted to dairy farming (Gloucester cheese) and sheep raising; and in the west, on the Welsh border, are the Wye valley and the Forest of Dean, also with sheep raising.
-Manufacturing (aircraft, engineering, paper, and tobacco products) is centered in Gloucester, Bristol, and Cheltenham.
+Manufacturing (aircraft, engineering, paper, and tobacco products) is centered in Gloucester and Cheltenham.
 Cirencester and Gloucester were centers of Roman road networks.
 The region became part of the Anglo-Saxon kingdom of Mercia.
 In the Middle Ages the Cotswolds provided wool for an important wool trade in the county.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.